Ibexian/EastMeetsKitchen/_posts/2016-11-15-vegan-pork-and-cabbage-dumplings.md

   feature: 243-1.jpg
 ---

 If you go to the store looking for vegan or vegetable dumplings, chances are you realize that despite not having meat as a filler, it still costs a lot.
-Dumplings take a while to make, especially if you are making a lot, so really, the reason I make them is 1) it's a huge cost saver and 2) I get to put whatever I want in them.
+Dumplings take a while to make, especially if you are making a lot, so really, the reason I make them is that 1) it's a huge cost saver and 2) I get to put whatever I want in them.

 <figure>
     <img src="/images/243-4.jpg">